 Each student will walk away with completed pieces of work made during this class and a more concrete command of the skill set needed to take a film idea from concept to creation.

-- Develop basic hands-on filmmaking skills & learn the basic principles of visual and cinematic story telling
+- Develop basic hands-on filmmaking skills and learn the basic principles of visual and cinematic storytelling

-- Experience the study of film in a college settings
+- Experience the study of film in a college setting

-- Have fun while working hard on your short film
+- Have fun while working hard on a short film